dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 ### Certificate Templates

-Halimede during Certificate Creation, create a Template based on the current input in Certificate Details pane.
+Halimede during Certificate Creation, can create a Template based on the current input in Certificate Details pane.

 To create a new Template, perform: